pivotal/docs-tap/scst-scan/results.md

 #### SendingResults
 The condition with type `SendingResults` indicates sending the scan results to the metadata store.
 In addition to a successful process of sending the results, the condition may also indicate that the metadata store integration has not been configured or that there was an error sending.
 An error would usually be a misconfigured metadata store url or that the metadata store is inaccessible.
 Check the installation steps to ensure the configuration is correct regarding secrets being set within the `scan-link-system` namespace.

-#### PolicySucceeded
+#### <a id='policy-succeed'></a>PolicySucceeded
-The Condition with type `PolicySucceeded` indicates the compliance of the scanning results against the defined policies (see [Code Compliance Policy Enforcement using Open Policy Agent (OPA)](#code-compliance-policy-enforcement-using-open-policy-agent-opa).
+The Condition with type `PolicySucceeded` indicates the compliance of the scanning results against the defined policies (see [Code Compliance Policy Enforcement using Open Policy Agent (OPA)](policies.md).
 The Status field indicates whether the results are compliant or not (`Status: True` or `Status: False` respectively) or `Status: Unknown` in case an error occurred during the policy verification.
 The Reason field is `EvaluationPassed` if the scan complies with the defined policies.
 The Reason field is `EvaluationFailed` if the scan is not compliant, or `Error` if something went wrong.

 The Message and Error fields are populated with `An error has occurred` and an error message if something went wrong during policy verification.
 Otherwise, the Message field displays `No CVEs were found that violated the policy` if there are no non-compliant vulnerabilities found or `Policy violated because of X CVEs` indicating the count of unique vulnerabilities found.